What are the admissions criteria?

 Yes, if you want to.
 Each course is limited to a maximum of 60 people.
 This allows you to build relationships with your fellow students on a dedicated Slack channel, and collaborate on projects and study time.

-Is the qualification recognised in my country?
+Is the Professional Diploma recognised by employers in my country?